linericc/synergy-igem-site/README.md

 # Rice Syngergy igem refresh

-push all new changes to gh-pages subbranch (the branch that is being published as the website right now. the main and master branches are not deployed or published.)
+push all new changes to gh-pages subbranch (the branch that is being published as the website right now. the main and master branches are not deployed or published.) jb

 # for now, push using sequence:

 npm run build
 git add -f dist
-git commit -m "fix GitHub Pages refresh routing" git subtree split --prefix dist -b gh-pages-temp git push origin gh-pages-temp:gh-pages --force git branch -D gh-pages-temp
+git commit -m "fix GitHub Pages refresh routing" git push (master branch)

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.